ebi-ait/hca-ebi-wrangler-central/docs/ebi-wrangler-onboarding.md

 ### Miscellanea

 - Printers: If you install the correspondent apps (You can search for them as “Printer”, under the “Managed software centre” app), you will be able to use the Konica printers in both buildings.
 Using them to print personal photocopies has a little cost (1 pence) that is automatically subtracted from your salary.
-- Fill in your details at the [`Bios and Photos – DCP`](https://docs.google.com/document/d/1Gwrn2KgGGiEV37g0vhWnBrGLRvAPp-xXgq569R5WuPY/edit) document.
 - Campus wifi: The mobile phone coverage on campus is quite patchy so you may wish to connect to the campus wifi.
 There is a Guest wifi (WGCGuest) as well as eduroam.
 To access eduroam you will need to first register.
-There are instructions via this link: https://tsc.ebi.ac.uk/article/wifi/eduroam
+There are instructions [here](https://embl.service-now.com/sp?id=kb_article&sysparm_article=KB0010565&sys_kb_id=a3b2d7a41b329110b7405fc4464bcb70&spa=1)